YancyKahn/CIA/README.md

 </div align="center">

 Vision-language models (VLMs) seamlessly integrate visual and textual data to perform tasks such as image classification, caption generation, and visual question answering.
 However, in cross-prompt adversarial attack scenarios, a single adversarial image often fails to effectively deceive all prompts.
-To address this challenge, we propose a Context-Enhanced Attack (ACE) that utilizes gradient-based perturbation to inject the target command into visual and textual contexts, thereby improving its probability distribution and enhancing cross-prompt transferability of adversarial images.
+To address this challenge, we propose a Context-Enhanced Attack (ACE) that utilizes gradient-based perturbation to inject the target instructions into visual and textual contexts, thereby improving its probability distribution and enhancing cross-prompt transferability of adversarial images.
 Extensive experiments on the BLIP2, InstructBLIP, and Llava models show that ACE outperforms existing methods in cross-prompt transferability, demonstrating its potential for more effective adversarial strategies in VLMs.

 ![Overall Stucture](assets/motivation.png)